David Byrne: Solo album career: 1979–1981, 1989–present

 Grown Backwards (2004), released by Nonesuch Records, used orchestral string arrangements, and includes two operatic arias as well as a rework of X-Press 2 collaboration "Lazy".
 He also launched a North American and Australian tour with the Tosca Strings.
 This tour ended with Los Angeles, San Diego and New York shows in August 2005.
-He also collaborated with Selena on her 1995 album Dreaming of You with "God's Child (Baila Conmigo)".
+He also collaborated with Selena on her fifth and final studio album Dreaming of You (1995), with "God's Child (Baila Conmigo)".

-Byrne and Eno reunited for his eighth album Everything That Happens Will Happen Today (2008).
+Byrne and Eno reunited for their second collaborative studio album Everything That Happens Will Happen Today (2008).
 He assembled a band to tour worldwide for the album for a six-month period from late 2008 through early 2009 on the Songs of David Byrne and Brian Eno Tour.
 In 2012, he released a collaborative album with American singer-songwriter St. Vincent called Love This Giant.
 The album featured both Byrne and St. Vincent on vocals and guitar, backed by a brass section.
 To promote the album, both artists travelled throughout North America, Europe, and Australia on the Love This Giant Tour in 2012 and 2013, with each performing pieces from their career in the album's distinctive brass band style alongside those composed for the album.

-In January 2018, Byrne announced his first solo album in 14 years.
+In January 2018, Byrne announced his first solo studio album in fourteen years.
 American Utopia was released in March through Todo Mundo and Nonesuch Records.
 He also released the album's first single, "Everybody's Coming to My House", which he co-wrote with Eno.
 The subsequent tour – which showcased songs from American Utopia alongside highlights from his Talking Heads and solo career to date – was described by NME as being perhaps "the most ambitious and impressive live show of all time", blurring the lines "between gig and theatre, poetry and dance".

 In June 2025, Byrne released a new lead single "Everybody Laughs" and announced his next solo album Who Is the Sky?, with all songs being arranged by Ghost Train Orchestra.
-The album is set to be released in September via Matador, with the Who Is the Sky?
+The album was released the following September via Matador, with the Who Is the Sky?
 Tour starting the same month.
-The album will also feature St. Vincent, Hayley Williams, and Tom Skinner.
+The album also features St. Vincent, Hayley Williams of Paramore, and Tom Skinner of the Smile.

 Work in theatre, film, and television: 1981–present

 In 1981, Byrne partnered with choreographer Twyla Tharp, scoring music he wrote that appeared on his album The Catherine Wheel for a ballet with the same name, prominently featuring unusual rhythms and lyrics.
 Productions of The Catherine Wheel appeared on Broadway that same year.

-He was chiefly responsible for the stage design and choreography of the concert film Stop Making Sense (1984).
+He was chiefly responsible for the stage design and choreography of the concert film Stop Making Sense (1984), which was re-released in theatres by A24 in 2023.
 Byrne wrote the Dirty Dozen Brass Band-inspired score Music for "The Knee Plays", released in 1985, for Robert Wilson's vast five-act opera The Civil Wars: A Tree Is Best Measured When It Is Down.